splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3-im.rst

 You can configure dimensions through the user interface, the API, and Terraform.

-For comprehensive documentation on MPM, see :ref:`metrics-pipeline-arm`.
+For comprehensive documentation on MPM, see :ref:`metrics-pipeline-intro`.

 .. _expand-im6: